 If you are unsure of your classification under the relevant agreements you should seek guidance from your tax advisor.

 8. How will my information be used by State Bank of India?

 We may be required to report certain account information to HMRC to comply with the Tax Regulations.
 We strictly adhere to local data privacy laws and take customer data protection very seriously.
 We share this information with the authorities because it is a legal requirement.
 Please refer to the terms and conditions (www.sbiuk.co.uk) for additional details.

 9. How will the Tax Regulations impact my existing accounts with you?

-We are required to review existing accounts to ensure we have sufficient information for State Bank of India to classify you for the purposes of the tax regulations.
+We are required to review existing accounts to ensure we have sufficient information for State Bank of India (UK) Limited to classify you for the purposes of the tax regulations.
 If we have adequate information supporting your status there will be no request for further information.
 If we require additional information, you may receive correspondence asking you to provide documentation to allow us to determine your status.

 10. What if I make changes to my account which introduces a piece of evidence that suggests an association with another country?